lcmd-epfl/reaction-representation/README.md

 # Reaction representation

-Code to reproduce the results from the article [Reaction-based machine learning representationsfor predicting the enantioselectivity oforganocatalysts](https://pubs.rsc.org/en/content/articlepdf/2021/sc/d1sc00482d)
+Code to reproduce the results from the article [Reaction-based machine learning representationsfor predicting the enantioselectivity of organocatalysts](https://pubs.rsc.org/en/content/articlepdf/2021/sc/d1sc00482d)